 - Include your entire business in the discussion.
 Stakeholders should have to say and will be beneficial in the development process

 - Conduct a user testing

 - Revised based on what works and doesn’t works for your users

 Now that you understand how to write technical specification documentation, you will now need software to help you get started.
 CloudTutorial knowledge base software is simple and easy to use that you can adopt for your KB needs.

-Create different types of content and share them with your teams in just a few clicks.
-Add people to help you manage your documentation and update them on time.
+Sign up for FREE to create different types of content and share them with your teams in just a few clicks.
+Also, add people to help you manage your documentation and update them on time.
 You can even give specific rights to different teams.

 Try it out before you decide.

 Using this tool, all you have to do is add your first test article and see how it looks.
 Now, you don’t have to sign-up or login into CloudTutorial software just to check how your first article appears.